ichnion/Php-First-App/README.md

 It is made using php Desktop : https://github.com/cztomczak/phpdesktop
 ------------------------------------------------------------------------------------------------------------------------------------------
 PLEASE NOTE THAT THIS VERSION ONLY WORKS ON WINDOWS.
-You should be able to open it on Linux or Mac, but functionalities are note implemented yet for these OS. (it comes from the use of commands)

 # How to try it and contribute?